amarchenko26/metoo/README.md

 We should not have `relief = 0` if the plaintiff lost.
 If the plaintiff lost, `relief == .` and `missing_relief == 1`.

 ### Probable cause
-`probable_cause == 1` if outcome explicitly says discrimination was found at hearing; or if case went to court and plaintiff won the case
+`probable_cause == 1` if outcome explicitly says discrimination was found at hearing; or if case went to court and plaintiff won the case.
 `probable_cause == 0` if outcome explicitly says discrimination was not found
 `probable_cause == .` otherwise...e.g., if case was settled, was dismissed, etc.